 You are going to have so much fun, and you’re going to want to remember it all.
 Make sure you ask the hens to capture it on camera so you can look back and laugh.
 If you want to have some super cute photos to keep, it might be an idea to hire a photobooth – they’re not just for weddings – a little unobtrusive one like the London Lightbox is perfect for parties, and they don’t even need to stay with it, so they can just set it up and leave you to have all the fun.

-The internet is full of hen do ideas, but the very best way to make it a great night is to include lots of personal touches.
+The internet is full of hen party ideas, but the very best way to make it a great night is to include lots of personal touches.
 Give everyone a little badge featuring the bride-to-be’s face, print a tailor-made hen do plan of action, reminisce about old times – bring out some old photos.
 Do what you can to show her you love her.

-The best way to get the girls organised and to make sure everyone knows what you need help with is to make a patchwork to show them the plan.
+The best way to get the hens organised and to make sure everyone knows what you need help with is to make a patchwork to show them the plan.
 Then they can pledge to make the flower crowns/mix up the cocktails/invent a game or two.
 Plus, you can keep track of any costs – if you decide to hire a house for the occasion, you can see who’s paid for what and when.
 Perfect.
 See our hen do night in patchwork & countryside hen do patchwork for inspiration, or start creating your own from scratch now.